-In Texas, when you and your spouse got married Community property law would come to dictate how the property you own is classified and characterized. property that would be owned solely by you or your spouse would be characterized as separate property.
+In Texas, when you and your spouse got married, Community property law would come to dictate how the property you own is classified and characterized.
+Property that would be owned solely by you or your spouse would be characterized as separate property.
 Community property would be all other property owned in common in equal shares by you and your spouse.

-A general statement that is fair to make is the all property that you and your spouse acquired during her marriage is presumptively Community property.
-The other side of the coin is that all property that you assert to be your separate property must be made with evidence showing that this assertion is based on fact.
+A general statement that is fair to make is that all property you and your spouse acquired during her marriage is presumptively Community property.
+The other side of the coin is that all property you assert to be your separate property must be made with evidence showing that this assertion is based on fact.
 Most of the states in the United States that are Community property law are found in the southern and western portions of the country.
 Civil law systems, such as those in Spain, Mexico, and France, generally are characterized by Community property law.

 A word on the separate property before we begin to discuss marital property

 You and your spouse have complete authority and autonomy over disposing of your separately owned property.
-This means that so long as you and your spouse agree on what is classified as separate property in your divorce that you can do what you want with your separate property in the divorce case itself.
-However, you should always speak to your attorney before disposing of any property during your divorce even if you believe that it is separate property and that you are operating under the impression that your spouse agrees with you.
+This means that so long as you and your spouse agree on what is classified as separate property in your divorce, you can do what you want with your separate property in the divorce case itself.
+However, you should always speak to your attorney before disposing of any property during your divorce, even if you believe that it is separate property and that you are operating under the impression that your spouse agrees with you.